Role of maximally entangled states in the context of linear steering inequalities: Spin- observables and -settings linear steering inequality

 \section{Spin-$\frac{1}{2}$ observables and $2$-settings linear steering inequality}

-In this Section we are going to investigate the necessary and sufficient condition for violating 2-settings linear steering inequality for any given set of two spin-$\frac{1}{2}$ observables at untrusted party's side and any given set of two spin-$\frac{1}{2}$ observables in mutually orthogonal directions at trusted party's side.
+In this Section we are going to investigate the necessary and sufficient condition for violating 2-settings linear steering inequality for any given set of spin-$\frac{1}{2}$ observables.
 We start by proposing the following theorem.

-\begin{theorem} For any given set of two spin-$\frac{1}{2}$ observables at Alice's side (untrusted party) and any given set of two spin-$\frac{1}{2}$ observables in mutually orthogonal directions at Bob's side (trusted party), there exists at least one bipartite qubit state for which the 2-settings linear steering inequality is violated \textit{iff} the untrusted party's (Alice) spin-$\frac{1}{2}$ observables are non-commuting. \end{theorem}
+\begin{theorem} For any given set of two spin-$\frac{1}{2}$ observables at Alice's side (untrusted party) and any given set of two spin-$\frac{1}{2}$ observables in mutually orthogonal directions at Bob's side (trusted party), there exists at least one bipartite state for which the 2-settings linear steering inequality is violated \textit{iff} Alice's (untrusted party) spin-$\frac{1}{2}$ observables are non-commuting. \end{theorem}

 \begin{proof}